 The good news is that in Thailand, you can’t get more scenic than the Krabi region.
 With its rugged limestone cliffs and bright sandy beaches, this landscape really couldn’t be more spectacular.
 However, this scenic beauty comes at a price and it’s called mass tourism.
 As soon as we arrived in Ao Nang, the tourist hotspot of the Krabi province, we wanted to flee and escape this touristic nightmare!

 Luckily, we didn’t.
 Not only did we stay, but we even extended our stay!
 Who would’ve thought?!
-We really owe it our host from the hostel we were staying at, which was located not far from mass tourism, but far enough away from the hustle and bustle that we could enjoy the space all to ourselves.
+We really owe it our hotel we were staying at, which was located not far from mass tourism, but far enough away from the hustle and bustle that we could enjoy the space all to ourselves.
 Read on for our insider tips in Krabi!

 1. What awaits you in Krabi province